GeorgeLychock/georgelychock-career/_documentation/code-changes-scratch-list.md

 ## georgelychock-career.com
-### Requirements and Wishlist Document
+### Code Changes Scratchlist Document

 <h1 align="center">George Lychock Career Website</h1>

 [View the live project here.](http://www.georgelychock-career.com/pages/test/glcareerupdate/index.html)

-This document will be used to capture all project requiremnts as well as features and upgrades that will be addressed on future releases.
-It should be migrated to a knowledge base (Confluence) when access is available.
+This document will be used to capture all little things I need to fix but don't need to capture in README.md

 ### Release 1